Are you newly diagnosed with HIV or AIDS and feeling lost, feeling overwhelmed, scared, nervous and completely overwhelmed?

 Do I need to start taking HIV drugs?

-HIV medications are allowing many with HIV to live well and a long time.
+HIV medications are allowing many with HIV and AIDS to live well and a long time.
 I am thankful for the current meds on the market and the side effects aren’t what they used to be.
 I’m looking forward to living a long time because of advances in HIV meds!
+So view the medication as the big assist to living!

 Who do I call?

-I called my local HIV service organization with 24-hours of finding out I had HIV.
+I called my local HIV service organization within 24-hours of finding out I had HIV.
+Listen though, if it takes you a few days or a week, that’s okay too.
+You know yourself better than anyone.

 Who should I tell?

-I chose to tell my family ASAP, but I know people who haven’t told their families or friends yet too.
-It’s a choice that I made to disclose but I understand it’s a big decision and I only told people that I was absolutely sure I was ready to tell!
+I chose to tell my family ASAP, but I know people who haven’t told their families or friends even after living with HIV for years..
+It’s a choice that I made to tell people and I felt safe and not in harm doing so.
+But I understand it’s a big decision.
+I only told people that I was absolutely sure I was ready to tell!
+So be sure you are ready before you share the information, if ever.

 Who should I not disclose my HIV status to yet?

 I didn’t tell anybody I didn’t want to know or that I wasn’t comfortable telling.
 If I questioned whether I should tell someone, I waited to tell them.
 I did, however, know that if I chose to have sex again, that I would have to tell them prior to sex.
-The HIV laws are tough on that where I live.
+The HIV laws are tough on that where I live and many other states.
+They are tough and unfair laws— but they are the law for now.

 Why am I scared of being HIV-positive?